Malik Jamshed Altaf

-Malik Jamshed Altaf, son of Malik Muhammad Altaf, was born on October 13, 1962 at Nurpur, Attock.
+Malik Jamshed Altaf, son of Malik Muhammad Altaf, was born on October 13, 1962, at Nurpur, Attock.
 He is a Pakistani politician who had been a member of the Provincial Assembly of Punjab from August 2018 till January 2023.
 He did his Matriculation in 2004 from Rawalpindi.
 He has been a loyalist of Major Tahir Sadiq Khan.
 In 2017, Major Tahir Sadiq Khan joined Pakistan Tehreek-e-Insaf (PTI) with his group and strengthened Pakistan Tehreek-e-Insaf (PTI).

 Political career

 He served as Chairman Union Council Khunda, Jand, Attock during 1986-87, as Chairman Union Council Gulial and Khunda.
 He also served as Vice Chairman District Council Attock.

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-5 (Attock-V) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-5 Attock-V in the 2018 Punjab provincial election.
 He received 57,333 votes and defeated Malik Bahdur Yar, a candidate of Pakistan Muslim League Nawaz (PML-N).

+He is running for a seat in the Provincial Assembly from PP-5 Attock-V as a candidate of the PTI in the 2023 Punjab provincial election.